 But if we step back for a second, there are really three big life domains that we need to focus on and balance: ourselves, relationships, and work.

-If we simply draw a clock and add all the hours in a day, how does yours look like?
+If we simply drew a clock and add all the hours in a day, how does yours look like?
 Let’s say you have a good sleep schedule, 7-8 hours a night and you have a steady job, working 8-9 hours a day, including breaks.
 That leaves you around 8 hours for everything else you want to do: cook, eat, personal care, time spent with family and friends, shopping, exercise, relaxation, hobbies, personal finance, planning, cleaning the house, doing the laundry and the list goes on.
 You might have a partner who does a fair share of household activities.
 And still, it's not easy to fit everything in 8 hours, right?
 How much of your free time do you spend with yourself?
 How much time do you invest in meaningful relationships?
 How much time do you spend doing what is important for your future and brings you joy?

 The most challenging part in living in alignment with our values, is that we need to make choices that are hard and painful.
 We need to say no to certain things and activities that we like, to be able to spend time on the ones we love.
 This is also something I learned the hard way.
 Being someone with a lot of energy and enthusiasm, I used to say yes to too many things, too fast.
 And by doing that, I overcommitted and underdelivered many times.
 But once I spent time reflecting on what truly mattered to me, making those choices became easier and more automatic.